 *Howard Paarlberg Excellence in Agriculture Scholarship

-The recipient of the award designed to honor Mr. Paarlberg, the first President of the Foundation and President of the Farm Bureau for 16 years, was designed as the top rated applicant carrying the prestige of being the best candidate and a greater financial reward for the individual.
+This scholarship is designed to honor Mr. Howard Paarlberg, the first President of the Foundation and President of the Farm Bureau for 16 years.
+The recipient carries the prestige of being the top-rated applicant and a greater financial reward for the individual.